TobikoData/sqlmesh/docs/guides/scheduling.md

 2. Within the Airflow `dags/` folder, create a file called `sqlmesh.py`.

-3. Within that file add the following, making sure to replace "spark" with your engine if you are using a different one:
+3. Within that file add the following, making sure to replace "spark" with your engine and `spark_catalog` with your default catalog:

         from sqlmesh.schedulers.airflow.integration import SQLMeshAirflow

-        sqlmesh_airflow = SQLMeshAirflow("spark")
+        sqlmesh_airflow = SQLMeshAirflow("spark", default_catalog="spark_catalog")

         for dag in sqlmesh_airflow.dags:
             globals()[dag.dag_id] = dag

     The example above uses `spark` as the engine of choice.
 Other engines can be configured instead by providing a corresponding string as an argument to the `SQLMeshAirflow` constructor.
 Supported strings are `"spark"`, `"databricks"`, `"snowflake"`, `"bigquery"` and `"redshift"`.

-    **Note:** An Airflow Connection must be configured for each engine accordingly.
-Refer to [Engine support](../integrations/airflow.md#engine-support) for more details.
+See the [Airflow Cluster Configuration](../integrations/airflow.md#airflow-cluster-configuration) for full list of arguments and their descriptions.

 After setup is completed, the `sqlmesh_janitor_dag` DAG should become available in the Airflow UI when filtered by the `sqlmesh` tag: